EllaTheCat/dopamine-2020/README.md

 The Makefile first deploys "i3-config"  as "$HOME/.i3/config" and then runs sed scripts that perform in-place replacement of any magic comments with the contents of the files they reference.
-These "cfg" files live in "i3-config.d'.
+These "cfg" files live in "i3-config.d':

+- cfg00 - Classic bindings
+- cfg01 - Numpad bindings
+- cfg02 - Cluster bindings
+- cfg03 - Reserved
+- cfg04 - Primary bindings
+- cfg05 - Secondary bindings
+- cfg06 - Reserved
+- cfg07 - Settings (non-executable)
+- cfg08 - Settings (executable, including bar settings)
+- cfg09 - Reserved

 There's nothing to stop competent users editing "cfg" files, and this is to be encouraged.
-Use ".git/info/exclude" to prevent overwriting.
+Use ".git/info/exclude" to prevent overwriting by 'git pull', don't use .gitignore.

 I concede that the decisions about the contents of each "cfg" file will need reviewing, so "i3-config" won't become stable in git